mnaji6/Aul_Automation_Task/README.md

 This repo contains tests written in Cypress to verify purchasing a device from Amazon store.

+* With project structure based on the page object model design pattern - inspired from my work experience in protractor.

 The test case covers the following steps:

 ##### 1. Login with a valid email address/password to Amazon store.